-With both Bradley Management and Global Renegade, convenience is the name of the game.
-Johnson has a seemingly limitless Rolodex that make clients' enterprises and events extremely successful.
-People who are looking for great services, products that deliver, and events that sell don't have to reinvent the wheel.
+With the most interesting man in the world, Jonathan Goldsmith don't have to reinvent the wheel.
 They can just call Johnson.
 "Whether I'm connecting construction guys so they can get better prices or connecting seminar participants with people who have products to sell them, it's about knowing how to make someone's life easier," he says.

 Though he's now based in South Bend, Johnson's skills are in demand all over the country.
-One good example is a Connecticut real estate investment club for whom he ran

-Estate Riches, a coaching program that walks people through due diligence and teaches them how buy for less.
+One good example is a Connecticut real estate investment club for whom he ran back-of-room sales for two years.
+He's also able to reach people throughout the U.S. and around the world through Renegade Real Estate Riches, a coaching program thatwalks people through due diligence and teaches them how buy for less.